-- If the Drug Medi-Cal Organized Delivery System county denies your transition of care it will: - Notify you in writing; - Offer you at least one in-network alternative provider that offers the same level of services as the out-of-network provider; and - Inform you of your right to file a grievance if you disagree with the denial. - If the Drug Medi-Cal Organized Delivery System county offers you multiple in-network provider alternatives and you do not make a choice, then the Drug Medi-Cal Organized Delivery System county will refer or assign you to an innetwork provider and notify you of that referral or assignment in writing.
+- If the Drug Medi-Cal Organized Delivery System county denies your transition of care it will: - Notify you in writing; - Offer you at least one in-network alternative provider that offers the same level of services as the out-of-network provider; and - Inform you of your right to file a grievance if you disagree with the denial. - If the Drug Medi-Cal Organized Delivery System county offers you multiple in-network provider alternatives and you do not make a choice, then the Drug Medi-Cal Organized Delivery System county will refer or assign you to an in-network provider and notify you of that referral or assignment in writing.
+If the out-of-care provider refuses to accept the DMC-ODS county's contract rates or DMC rates for the applicable DMC-ODS service(s) or if the out-of-care provider is not a current DMC certified provider.